-It varies by program depending on whether the program is a KCETLink production or if we acquire a program.
+It varies by show, depending on whether the program is a KCETLink production or an outside acquisition.
 If the program or series is something we have acquired, sometimes we don't have the rights to stream it online at all, or only for a specified window of time.
-"Borgen," for example, streams on kcet.org and linktv.org for two weeks after its airdate.
+"Borgen," for example, streams on kcet.org and linktv.org for two weeks after its air date.

-KCETLink sends all updated data on our schedule in a timely manner directly to Tribune, which is the designated distributor to all the electronic program guides.
+KCETLink sends all updated schedule data in a timely manner directly to Tribune, which is the designated distributor to all the electronic program guides.
 What they do with the information after it is sent to them is not in our control.